seanblonien/seanblonien/README.md

 ![](./assets/banner.gif)

-Senior software engineer here, specializing in making things happen instantly (like real-time apps, not my build times, unfortunately).
-I'm a full-stack developer which means I'm either a master of none or slightly above average at a lot of things.
-I genuinely love leading teams and sharing my (sometimes hard-earned) wisdom, especially when it comes to React.
+I'm a senior software engineer who builds the digital equivalent of bullet trains: real-time full-stack mobile and web apps that deliver experiences instantly.
+As a full-stack developer, I'm equipped to handle every step of the journey, ensuring smooth operation from server to screen.
+My genuine passion lies in leading talented teams and sharing the lessons learned from building impactful products, particularly when it involves the power and flexibility of React.

 - 🏢 I’m currently working on [FlyFit](https://www.fly-bodies.com/flyfit-app) at [Fly Bodies](https://www.fly-bodies.com/)
 - 💻 I spend most of my time in **TypeScript** doing **React Native** and **Firebase Functions** in **Nodejs** all day